LuisNY/Hikers/README.md

 Build and run
 -

-Run the following commands to build the code:
+Run the following commands to build the code (from `hikers` directory):
 ```
 mkdir build
 cd build